MachariaEmilio/javascript/README.md

-This is a submission exercise .

-The questions are commented and the answers follow.
+This is a submission exercise .The questions are commented and the answers follow.